Design-Build and Self-Perform: the Perfect Pairing

 The combined design-build and self-perform approach directly supports the outcomes industrial owners prioritize: strong safety performance, uninterrupted progress in the field, adaptability when conditions change, and faster project completion.
 With one team accountable for planning and execution, these outcomes are built into the process rather than managed reactively.

-Safety is foundational, and integration strengthens it.
+Safety is foundational for successful industrial projects, and team integration strengthens it.
 “It’s so helpful from a culture perspective to have everyone know what the safety policy is, how orientation and administration work, and in how high a regard we hold safety,” says Carnell.

-Romans adds that integration strengthens Gray’s ability to accelerate delivery: “Once customers have approval to move forward, they want that product sold tomorrow.”
-This approach is well aligned with the design build method, supporting efficiencies like modularization and off-site fabrication that allow construction to progress even before all areas are ready.
-That capability can significantly impact speed and time to market.
+Romans adds that integration strengthens Gray’s ability to accelerate delivery: “Once customers have approval to move forward, they want that product sold tomorrow.
+Integrated design-build and self-perform work are naturally suited to incorporate other efficiencies such as modularization and off-site manufacturing, so we can design something that starts construction in one area before another is ready.
+That capability can significantly impact speed and time to market.”

 Innovation is another advantage.
 Says Carnell, “Self-performance gives us a unique, front-row view into how best to innovate in the industry.
 Our approach creates a feedback loop with the tradespeople to tell us whether they like to see the 3D model and interact with it via a drone, or whether a time-saving initiative helps or is just another checklist item that slows them down.
 We can see how new tools such as drones and AI impact the work beyond sounding great in a board room.”

-The value of combining design-build and self-perform comes from unified responsibility and shared insight across every phase of work.
-With a single accountable design build contractor involved from concept to commissioning, projects gain a more predictable—yet flexible—path from early design decisions to the final installation and into your next project.
+The practical value of combining design-build and self-perform comes from unified responsibility and shared expertise across every phase of work.
+With one team accountable for planning and execution, projects gain a more predictable—yet more flexible—path from early design decisions to final commissioning.
+Stronger project outcomes are only one side of the coin, however; ultimately, this model more effectively sets up customers and design-builders for long-term partnership that leverages each other’s strengths and improves with every new collaboration.

 Some opinions expressed in this article may be those of a contributing author and not necessarily Gray.